You get to Decide

 I also had relationships that I now look back on and think, who was that girl?
 Who put up with all that crazy s***?
 It couldn’t have been me.
 Things are so different now, it’s hard to believe I ever went through what I did.
 But, I did.
 I used to be so desperate for someone to love me and so scared of someone I loved leaving me, that I attracted and stayed in very destructive relationships.

 I fell for men that at first made me feel like a goddess.
 They would shower me with compliments that blew my mind.
 Here are some of my favorites: “You are the most beautiful woman I have ever seen!”
 “You are the best sex I’ve ever had.”
 “I have never been more in love with anyone than I am with you.”
 The truth is, at the time, I needed someone to say those things to me, because I didn’t believe them about myself.

-I spent the whole night crying in the bathtub, and he woke up in the morning not remembering any of it.
-I let him do things like that to me again and again.
-He would cry and beg for forgiveness and I would feel bad for him and stay.
 I finally left him when I discovered that my instincts were right, and he had been cheating on me with countless women the entire 5 and a half years we were together.
-I never looked back once, but it took a lot to heal after that relationship.

 You get to decide too.
-You get to wake up each morning and decide that you’re amazing.
-You get to put the work in and decide to shine.
-You already know you have it in you.
+You get to wake up each morning and decide that you’re amazing, because you are!